JRegimbal/JRegimbal.github.io/en/index.md

 * [Neon](https://github.com/DDMAL/Neon)
 * [The Measuring Polyphony Editor](https://github.com/MeasuringPolyphony/mp_editor)

-You can find more on her projects on [GitHub](https://github.com/JRegimbal) and through [ORCID](https://orcid.org/0000-0003-4902-046X).
+You can find more on their projects on [GitHub](https://github.com/JRegimbal) and through [ORCID](https://orcid.org/0000-0003-4902-046X).